When it's not just the thought that counts

 - We confirm why somebody wants to join a certain project and what their true expectations are.
 The vast majority of applicants have at least partially incorrect ideas about conservation travel – They heard about it from an outdated source of information, or read a story about one particular activity that was true, but not representative of the overall work of a project, for example.
 Managing expectations is key to ensuring a good match between the traveller and the project – Letting people travel with an incorrect idea of the project work and their role in it would be unfair to both the project and the volunteer.

 - We check people’s ability and comfort level.
-It’s not necessary to be superbly fit / a seasoned traveller / a qualified vet / Bear Gryll’s twin to join a project.
-It’s actually absolutely ok to be a timid 17 year old heading out for a first solo adventure, or a retiree with a few niggles here and there. (or to have disabilities – we can accommodate a lot of different special needs) We are happy to work with different levels of experience and ability, but not every project is suitable for every person, and we will be open and honest with people if we think they are opting for a project that will be too challenging and will discuss better options.
+It’s not necessary to be superbly fit / a seasoned traveller / a qualified vet / Bear Grylls twin to join a project.
+It’s ok to be a timid 17-year-old heading out for a first solo adventure, or a retiree with a few niggles here and there. (or to have disabilities – we can accommodate a lot of different special needs) We are happy to work with different levels of experience and ability, but not every project is suitable for every person, and we will be open and honest with people if we think they are opting for a project that will be too challenging and will discuss better options.

 - After such a detailed chat, it’s probably not surprising that about a third of applicants end up arranging a placement at a different project to what they put as their first pick on their application form, which we feel justifies our “no online booking” policy.

-An ACE conservation placement is neither an overland adventure, nor a private safari.
-It is an opportunity to join the efforts of real conservation projects, where the conservation work is the first priority.
+An ACE conservation placement is neither an overland adventure nor a private safari.
+It is an opportunity to join the efforts of real conservation projects, where conservation work is the priority.

 Case Studies: A couple of examples of “good projects”

-Taking all these criteria into consideration, here are a couple of examples of two very different projects that we are really proud to work with and that tick all of those boxes.
+Considering all these criteria, here are a couple of examples of two very different projects that we are proud to work with and that tick all of those boxes.

 Phinda Wildlife Research Project